Rizeq-D/DockerFile-BuildlingImage-Demo/README.md

 # This project is based on the work of Bret Fisher (https://github.com/BretFisher).

+## Project Modifications

+This project has been modified to include my learning process that based on the online course of Bret Fisher which I attended.

 # Instructions for Assignment

 [Build Your Own Dockerfile and Run Containers From It](https://www.udemy.com/course/docker-mastery/learn/lecture/6806638)